Welcome to today's edition of the Rush 24-7 podcast.

 Now look where we are.

-The Washington Post, academic experts, uh you name it, wherever you go in a drive-by media.
+The Washington Post, academic experts, you name it, wherever you go in the drive-by media.

 The Christian government of Nigeria is to blame for all this.

-And in fact, the Christian Science Monitor Day, the government may even be complicit in kidnapping the girls, and this is only an education, a group that's that's thwarting education, Boko Harem.
+And in fact, the Christian Science Monitor Day, the government may even be complicit in kidnapping the girls.

-According to the administration, they're only just they're just standing in the way of the girls' education.
+According to the administration, they're just standing in the way of the girls' education.

 They're not a terror group, even though they've threatened to sell them into slavery.

-Western civilization, the United States, this immorally founded and unjustly founded to begin with country, and goes all over the world and imposes our corrupt views on everybody.
+Western civilization, the United States, this immorally founded and unjustly founded to begin with country, then goes all over the world and imposes our corrupt views on everybody.

 We don't have the right to do that.

-So we have an ally in Israel, which the Middle East hates and they hate us, and so there's Al Qaeda.
+So we have an ally in Israel, which the Middle East hates, and they hate us, and so there's al-Qaeda, and we're to blame.

 What are we doing to make them hate us?